hoangduytran/blender-manual/manual/render/eevee/limitations.rst

 Headless Rendering
 ==================

-There is currently no support for using Eevee on headless systems (i.e. without a Display Manager).
+There is currently no support for using EEVEE on headless systems (i.e. without a Display Manager).